 This sounds too good to be true!

 We know, but it's true!
 If you purchase a solar system, you're guaranteed a payment every quarter for the next 10 years for the solar energy your solar system produces.
-However, in Massachusetts, SRECs will go away at the end of 2017.
+However, in Massachusetts, SRECs will go away mid 2018.
 Go Solar now before they do!
 Contact us today to talk to one of our experts.

 Director of Marketing at Boston Solar